 Scotiabank has compounded its earnings-per-share at 8.7% per year through the decade ending in 2017, a difficult time period that saw the global financial crisis as well as one of the worst oil price crashes in history.
 Looking ahead, we believe that the bank is capable of 8% annualized earnings-per-share growth over full economic cycles.
 The bank does not provide earnings guidance, but we believe that it is likely to generate around \$7 of earnings-per-share in fiscal 2018.
-Applying an 8% growth rate to this figure gives a 2023 earnings-per-share estimate of approximately \$10.30
+Applying an 8% growth rate to this figure gives a 2023 earnings-per-share estimate of approximately \$10.30.

 Scotiabank has a noticeably differentiated growth strategy when compared to its peers in the Canadian banking industry.
 While other banks have focused on expanding into the United States, Scotiabank's future growth should come primarily from its rapidly-expanding International Banking segment, which provides banking services in emerging economies like Colombia, Chile, and Mexico.
 These markets are appealing because net interest margins are significantly higher.
 In addition, Scotiabank has the size and capital structure to implement a consolidation strategy in these fragmented banking markets.
-Early results are positive.
-The International Banking segment reported 7% annualized revenue growth and 18% annualized earnings growth in the most recent quarter while operating at a net interest margin of 4.66% (far higher than the 2.41% net interest margin generated by its Canadian Banking segment during the same three-month reporting period).
+This acquisition-focused growth strategy can be seen in the company's recent financial releases.
+In the company's third quarter earnings release, Scotiabank noted that it had closed or is about to close on the following bolt-on acquisitions: BBVA Chile; Citibank's Consumer and Small Business operations in Columbia; Jarislowsky Fraser; Banco Cencosud Peru; MD Financial; and Banco Dominicano del Progreso.
+Collectively, these acquisitions mean that Scotiabank will now own the 3rd largest private bank in Chile, the second-largest credit card issuer in Peru, and the fourth-largest full-service financial institution in the Dominican Republic.
+Based on these activities, we believe that Scotiabank's acquisition-based growth strategy is likely to be the lynchpin of its growth moving forward.

-1 All figures in Canadian dollars.
+&lt;sup>1 All figures in Canadian dollars.